 6-Week Old Plant That’s Been Trained to Grow Flat

 After being switched to 12/12 immediately after the above picture, the plant turned into this, yielding about 6 ounces on the single plant.
 Two extra weeks in the vegetative stage can make a huge difference in plant size!

 Note: These rules don’t apply to auto-flowering plants, which will automatically start flowering on their own without any input from you.
 If you want a very small plant that yields a lot, consider auto-flowering strains: they’re ready to harvest about 3 months from germination and stay small on their own!
 Overall, it’s much better than doing 12/12 from seed.

-As we just covered, if you have the space/height for it, you'll get better yields/electricity by giving the plant time to get to a decent size before switching to the flowering stage.
+As we just covered, if you have the space/height for it, you’ll get better yields for your electricity by giving the plant time to get to a decent size before switching to the flowering stage.